Women in SaaS: Diana from

-My inspiration came from Victor Frank, a prominent Jewish psychiatrist and neurologist.
-In his book, Man’s Search for Meaning, Frank writes, “The last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”
+My inspiration came from Viktor Frankl, a prominent Jewish psychiatrist and neurologist.
+In his book, Man’s Search for Meaning, Frankl writes, “The last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”
 And I ran for those who don’t have the freedom while challenging my attitude and resilience towards suffering.

 Women in SaaS initiative